-Watch ‘Sherlock’ Season 4, Episodes 1, 2 And 3 Online [Video]
+Watch ‘Sherlock’ Season 4 Episodes 1, 2, And 3 Online [Video]

 Sherlock Season 4 has come to an end, but that doesn’t mean demand for watching the popular PBS series has subsided.
-PBS unveiled the first episode live, streaming online during its debut and currently both the second and third episodes are available to watch for free online.
+PBS unveiled the first episode live streaming online during its debut, and currently both the second and third episodes are available to watch for free online.
 Sherlock had a bit of an upset when on Sunday, Jan.
 15, 2017, the third and final episode was leaked online.
-Though some worried the leak would cause an upset in Sherlock’s ratings, the show still has a tremendous following.
-Demand for Sherlock Season 5 is high, and the series currently has a 9.2 IMDB rating.
-There are several ways to watch Sherlock Season 4 on demand and earlier today, the official Sherlock Facebook page shared a post stating you can watch the full season on Vimeo.
+Though some worried the leak would cause an upset in Sherlock‘s ratings, the show still has a tremendous following.
+Demand for Sherlock Season 5 is high, and the series currently has a 9.2 IMDb rating.
+There are several ways to watch Sherlock Season 4 on demand, and earlier today, the official Sherlock Facebook page shared a post stating you can watch the full season on Vimeo.

 Starring Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as Dr. John Watson, Sherlock has gripped audiences with Sherlock’s amazing powers of perception and logical reasoning since the series premiered in 2010.
 Season 4 consists of three episodes.
 They are as follows.